 Environment and alter care is a ministry that looks to provide a visually pleasant space to inspire the congregation to worship.
 Plants are grown and cared for in the rectory green house, then rotated to the sanctuary.

 Appropriate liturgical colors and fresh cut arrangements are used to enhance the space.
 Alter cloths are also cared for by the ministry.
-Help is needed two or three times weekly to water, arrange, and decorate the sanctuary, as well as caring for the planters in the front of the church.
+Help is needed two or three times a week to water, arrange, and decorate the sanctuary, as well as caring for the planters in the front of the church.

-- The preparation of the Blessed Eucharist
+- The preparation of the altar for Holy Mass

 - Supervision and training of the altar servers